UBMI-IFC/ai_biology_mining/README.md

 print(data.head())
 ```

 We like circle forms, but it can be change whatever we want.
-This time for educational purposes is just a circle
+This time for educational purposes is just a circle, a deform one

 ![wceje](https://github.com/user-attachments/assets/df19b753-d636-47cb-93b4-f6ebb7a2895b)